gtema/openstack/openstack_sdk/README.md

 - Sync and Async interface
 - `Query`, `Find` and `Pagination` interfaces implementing basic functionality
-- `RawQuery` interface providing more control over the API invokation with upload and download capabilities.
+- `RawQuery` interface providing more control over the API invocation with upload and download capabilities.
 - Every combination of URL + http method + body schema is represented by a dedicated module